Table of Contents

 Planned giving comes with its share of tax benefits.
 They include:

-• Gifts that are transferred upon the donor’s death such as bequests or beneficiary designation in a life insurance policy or other assets, do not receive a lifetime income tax deduction for the donor.
+- Planned gifts that are transferred upon the donor’s death such as bequests or beneficiary designation in a life insurance policy or other assets, do not receive a lifetime income tax deduction for the donor.
 Instead, the donor is not levied estate tax.

-Read also: The ABCs of Political Donations: Tax, Tracking, and Limits
+Read also: The ABCs of Political Donations: Tax, Tracking, and Limits.

 How to start a planned giving program